sendbird/SendBird-SDK-Android/README.md

 ### More about Sendbird Chat SDK for Android

 Find out more about Sendbird Chat for Android on [Chat SDK for Android doc](https://sendbird.com/docs/chat/v3/android/getting-started/about-chat-sdk).
+If you have any comments or questions regarding bugs and feature requests, visit [Sendbird community](https://community.sendbird.com).

 <br />